Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Trimming your basil plant should be a regular thing you do.
 Basil responds well when you prune it.

 So if you find yourself not needing the basil leaves that you just took off, keep them attached to the stem.
-Take the leaves near the bottom off (allowing for at least 2 inches of stem) and then stick these in a glass of water.
+Take the leaves near the bottom off (allowing for at least 2 inches of the stem) and then stick these in a glass of water.

 Another trick people use when propagating basil from cuttings is to use rooting hormone.
 To use this take a moist paper towel and wrap it around your freshly cut stems.
 After they’re moist take the paper towel off and dip it into the rooting hormone.
 Make sure to tap any access off then put the cuttings in the glass of water.